sksuraj17/play-2048-docker/README.md

-To containerize the 204 game application and deploy it to App Engine in Google Cloud.
+To containerize the 2048-game application and deploy it to App Engine in Google Cloud.